sirajshehab/Company-Home-Page/README.md

-this is a project from codecademy were i updated the there solution website and make it even better!
+This is My Updated Project Solution from Codecademy!